M-Hamza380/House_Price_Prediction/README.md

-# Multiple Linear Regression with Stochastic Gradient Descent
+# Multiple Linear Regression, Ridge, Lasso, ElasticNet, and Stochastic Gradient Descent

 A simple and explanatory repository for predicting home prices using Multiple Linear Regression with Stochastic Gradient Descent.